Women's Super League to be shown on the BBC

 In addition, BBC Two will air two further shows previewing women's football.

-On 20 May Jacqui Oatley will look at the women's FA Cup final, ahead of live BBC Two coverage of the game on 26 May.
+On 20 May Jacqui Oatley will look at the women's FA Cup final, ahead of of the game on 26 May.

 A second programme on 8 July looks ahead to the European Championships which can be watched on BBC Three and BBC Two.